-I keep asking myself this question.
-When I can’t feel it and try rationalising it.
+I keep asking myself this question- when I can’t feel it and start trying to rationalizing it.
 It never works.
 I always come back to Hygge, which brings me back to the question.
 Hygge will not solve it.
 At least not the intention of finding it/achieving it.
-And because hygge is not always that reliable, like flow, your rational control-freak mind feels restless.
-I wish I could lose awareness of it sometimes, like at night when I was little and I would be waiting for the exact second when the “sleep” monster would come and get me.
+And because hygge is not always that reliable, like flow, your rational-control-freak mind eventually takes over- and there you are again, restless.
+I wish I could lose awareness of it sometimes, like some nights when I was little and I would be waiting for the exact second when the “sleep” monster would come and get me.
 I could only sleep when I could lose awareness of it.
 In that same way, hygge might just catch up with you, like all emotional and atmospheric states.
 They catch up with you if you are open-hearted and present.
-Variety is the key to losing awareness.
-You might allow all the strange levels and strange greys of life shine and shine a light at you are key to learning and living fully- if you can lose track and point them out- grey no. 1, grey no. 2. and grey no 3.
-Are you are willing to let weirdness and blurry sights teach you things (It might be scary)?
+The variety of infinite things is the key to losing awareness.
+You might allow all the strange levels and strange greys of life shine and shine a light at you.
+They are key to learning and living fully.
+If you can lose track of the numbers and stop trying to point them out- grey no. 1, grey no. 2. and grey no 3, etc. then you can just feel.
+Are you willing to let weirdness and blurry sights teach you things (It might be scary)?
 I say to myself: Let it be.
 Stop waiting for the Hygge monster.
 But I just wish I knew when I’m home, when is it OK and if it is not, when will it be OK again.
 When will I be home again?

 I still want to know.